QuEST-Kit/QuEST/README.md

 'Clone or download' > 'Download zip'

-In the root directory, run a simple 8 qubit example on one node with
+In the root directory, run a simple 8 qubit example on one node:

+The default compiler is the gnu compiler.
+To change to the intell compiler, edit the COMMON CONFIG section at the beginning of makefile in the root directory.
+Change COMPILER=GCC to COMPILER=ICC.
+Then run:

 ```
+make clean
 make
 ./demo 8
 ```